 How do I enable tracking prevention in Edge?

 Go to Settings > Privacy, search, and services > Tracking prevention, and choose Basic, Balanced, or Strict depending on your needs.
-Microsoft edge proxy settings 2026
+How to enable vpn in edge browser 2026

 Will a VPN affect my Edge performance?